gminovska/MongoDBUniversity/Week2-CRUD/notes.md

 If we are interested in result appearing in a specific position in the array, we use the index with a dot notation:
 `db.movieDetails.find("actors.0": "Jeff Bridges")`
 This will return the documents where this actor is the first in the array of actors.
-* More complex matches using operators
+* More complex matches using operators (discussed in another lesson)

 ### Cursors
 The find() function returns a cursor.
 If we don't assign the query result to a variable, mongo shell automatically iterates through the cursor up to 20 times to print an initial set of results.
 In general, mongoDB returns the result in baches.
 The first batch has 101 document, or just enough docs to exceed 1MB.
 Subsequent baches will be 4MB.
 We iterate through baches by typing `it` in the shell.